Table of Contents Show

-A smaller property
+A smaller propertyA smaller property

-A quiet street
+A quiet streetA quiet street

 Homes on a quiet street are more desirable than those on a busy one.
 People pay more for a quiet, serene life than one in the middle of a lot of noise and congestion.

-Near the good things
+Near the good thingsNear the good things

-People want to live close to things they desire.
+People want to live close to the things they desire.
 This includes nice shops, entertainment, and recreation.
-Those close to transportation, either public or roads, depending on where you live, have shown a tendency to do well.
+Those close to transportation, public or roads, depending on where you live, have shown a tendency to do well.

-You should watch for changes to your city or town.
+It would help if you watched for changes to your city or town.
 Monitor social media and other sites to see what is going on.
 Perhaps things are changing for the better, boosting your quality of life and home value.

 Certain factors will suppress the value of your home.
 You may pay less for a comparable home if these are present.
-However, it makes it more difficult to sell your home, and you may very well find the appreciation is not as sharp as other areas.
+However, it makes it more difficult to sell your home, and you may very well find the appreciation is not as sharp as in other areas.